dell/karavi-observability/README.md

 ## About

-Karavi Observability is 100% open source and community-driven.
+Dell EMC Container Storage Modules (CSM) is 100% open source and community-driven.
 All components are available under [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0.html) on GitHub.